-At BMMS, we provide supports to at-risk students in numerous ways.
-For example, during the school day, we provide our students with leveled classes in ELA and math so that teachers may utilize data from benchmark assessments and universal screeners (Assesslets, STAR Math, Reading Inventory, and Milestones) to provide differentiated support at the appropriate level of challenge.
-Teachers can analyze the data from these formative and summative assessments in professional learning communities to determine areas of deficit for remediation as well as areas of strength for acceleration.
-In our language arts and literacy classes, teachers may divide the students into smaller groups for direct instruction, guided practice and more specific feedback on their work.
+3. Provide a general description of the Title I instructional program being implemented at example, during the school day, we provide our students with appropriate this Title I school.
+Specifically define the classes in ELA and math so that teachers may utilize data from benchmark subject areas to be addressed and the assessments and universal screeners (Assesslets, District Benchmark instructional strategies/methodologies to be assessments, STAR Math, Reading Inventory, and Milestones) to provide employed to address the identified needs of differentiated support at the appropriate level of challenge.
+Teachers can the most academically at-risk students in the analyze the data from these formative and summative assessments in school.
+Please include services to be provided professional learning communities to determine areas of deficit for for students living in local institutions for remediation as well as areas of strength for acceleration.
+In our language arts neglected or delinquent children (if and literacy classes, teachers may divide the students into smaller groups for applicable). direct instruction, guided practice and more specific feedback on their work.
 We frequently seek paraprofessionals and retired educators to assist teachers in this practice so that students can have more focused assistance in classes with students who are at risk in that particular content area.
 Teachers and the paraprofessionals/retired educators divide the class into smaller groups based on individual areas of weakness or identified deficits and incorporate resources such as USA Test Prep (Progressive Learning), NewsELA, Reading Plus, System 44, ALEKS, Scholastic Magazines, Gizmos and others to build those skills.
 We would like to provide support through a new program called Lexia as well for students who have recently learned the English language and need more scaffolded support in the areas of reading fluency, comprehension, and vocabulary acquisition.
 We would also like to provide supports in math using paraprofessional support or retired educators with math certification.
 Because success in social studies and science classes demands reading fluency and comprehension, we would like to provide support in those classes as well with the aid of a paraprofessional or retired educator who can provide reading/literacy assistance in those content areas.
 While less than 1% of BMMS' population lives in a local institution, we offer online supports to our students who may have difficulty accessing curriculum during the day.
 Our staff offers online/remote learning through Schoology, lunch and learn sessions, after school tutorial sessions, Saturday School and summer learning activities (specifically for 6th grade at this time).
 In addition, our school will purchase tablets for teachers to concurrently (teacher will zoom their live class with students who are home) teach.
 This will provide an equity with our students who are at home temporarily due to various reasons.
 Our counselors work directly with Pupil services and county social workers/CARE representatives to facilitate homebound services when required and to provide needed resources to families.
 In addition, professional learning is need to effectively serve our youth.
 Through the NYAR conference participants will learn about current research based programs and strategies needed to empower our young people to overcome social, emotional and intellectual barriers in order to close the gap in underachievement, school violence, misbehavior, bullying, racism and several other factors.